StanAngeloff/komodo-aero-theme/README.md

 0.5
 ---

-Complete rewrite of the extension for the final release of Komodo Edit/IDE 6.<br />
+- Complete rewrite of the extension for the final release of Komodo Edit/IDE 6.<br />
+- Compatibility with all versions on Windows (XP, Vista & 7)<br />
-All CSS selectors have been optimised.<br />
+- All CSS selectors have been optimised.<br />
-The `.less` file is compiled on demand which should allow for UI customisations in a following release.
+- The `.less` file is compiled on demand which should allow for UI customisations in a following release.